AddisonRogers/AddisonRogers/README.md

 Learning C#, Golang and Javascript (Svelte Framework).
-Proficent with C# and WPF
+Proficent with C# + WPF and Golang